 Maun Industries Limited (“Maun”) is committed to preventing slavery and human trafficking occurring in any of its corporate activities, as well as seeking to ensure that our supply chain is also free from such practices.

 Maun is a manufacturer of security sealing products and hand tools used in many sectors.
 We employ less than 50 people, operate in the United Kingdom and have sales throughout the world.
 Maun operates in a purpose-built manufacturing works and tool making facility with stockholding capacity.

 We have a total annual turnover of around £4 million (2019).

 Nature of our supply chain

 Our supply chain involves the purchase of raw materials and parts to enable us to manufacture and sell our products.
-Almost 90% of our purchases are sourced from suppliers in the UK with 8% from Germany, 3% China, and less than 1% from India, Turkey, Ireland, Denmark and Pakistan.
+Almost 90% of our purchases are sourced from suppliers in the UK with 8% from Germany, 3% China, and less than 1% from India, and Ireland.

 Policies relating to slavery and human trafficking

 Our anti-slavery policy reflects our commitment to implementing and enforcing effective procedures and controls to minimise the risks of human trafficking and other modern slavery practices infiltrating our business operations or supply chain, and to acting ethically and with integrity in all our business activities and relationships.

 We ensure that our suppliers are aware of our policies and take appropriate measures to ensure that our suppliers adhere to the same high standards.

 Our policies have been developed in consultation with the Make UK.